SciCapt/Monte-Carlo-Neural-Nets/README.md

 The basic operation of these nets is that they can be trained to some data set (or some score in an unsupervised case) by randomly 'tweaking' the different parameter weight values within the net.
 These weight values are clipped to be restrained to the range [-1, 1].

 If training a net in a supervised fashion, the training function, GenTrain(), iteratively creates 'generations' or 'batches' of nets from some parent net, and uses the one with the most improvement as the next parent net.
+This effectively creates a training for the nets via gradient decent.

 This is on PyPI, view the latest release at: https://pypi.org/project/mcnets/